stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The [breakpoint()](https://docs.python.org/3/library/functions.html#breakpoint) feature was added in version 3.7 of Python.

 > [PEP 553](https://www.python.org/dev/peps/pep-0553/) describes the _breakpoint()_ function.

+### Consider Using Type Hinting

+Current versions of Python support type hinting.
+If you include these annotations, the [Mypy](http://www.mypy-lang.org/) tool can check your code.

+> [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.

 # Application Design